 - Defines the expected length of the visit or presentation.

 - Is aware of the number of children you have that will be attending the presentation or event.

 - The amount of space they will need for the presentation or event.

 - The exact cost (if you are paying them) that they will be charging.
 Some charge per child.

 When our school has an in-house field trip, a permission note is sent out just like any other field trip.
 This is so parents will be informed of the event and be able to give a heads up to teachers if there are any concerns for such things as allergies or fear of animals.

 In many cases, the parents pay a small fee to help offset the cost of an in-house field trip as well.
 Many times, parents would rather pay for a visitor to come to the school rather than pay for the children to be taken outside of the school.

-Plan far enough in advance in scheduling.
-Visitors can get booked up and you will want them to come as an extention of your learning objectives.
-For example, if you are having a special emphasis on sports, this would be a good time to bring in a basket ball player!
+Plan far enough in advance for scheduling purposes.
+Visitors can get booked up and you will want them to come as an extension of your learning objectives.
+For example, if you are having a special emphasis on sports, this would be a good time to bring in a basketball player!